Java JDK: Overview of versions, differences between LTS, SE, JRE and Java 24

 Migration between Java JDK versions

 Migrating to a new version of Java is not just about downloading the latest JDK.
-It’s a process that requires planning, testing, and customization of existing code.
+It’s a process that requires planning, testing, and adapting the existing code.

 1. Project analysis

-• Check what libraries and frameworks you use.
+• Check what libraries and frameworks you are using.

-• Check if they are compatible with the target version of Java.
+• Verify if they are compatible with the target version of Java.

-• For new releases, some features are marked as deprecated and later removed completely.
+• In new versions some functions are marked as deprecated and later completely removed.

-• Typical examples: old security algorithms, internal sun.* APIs.
+• Typical examples: old security algorithms, internal API sun.

 3. Compatibility testing